HiddenMachine3/YogaPoseHelper/README.md

 Todo:
 - [ ] Pose classification based on angles
-- [ ] webcam input for error highlighting
 - [ ] mapping the keypoints based on multiple pictures from different angles